FoodFam/BayAreaDelights/README.md

 Start by copying this message and sending it via DM to me on Discord with `[GITHUB]` replaced with your Github Username
 ```
-Hi, This is [GITHUB] and I would like to contribute to FoodFam (BayAreaDelights)
+Hi, This is [GITHUB] and I would like to contribute to FoodFam
 ```

 Further information will be provided pending me accepting your application